 Some combinations are as natural as peanut butter and jelly - Avatar & 3D, Apple & dictatorship, and Conan O'Brien & late-night comedy, to name a few.
 But are Android apps and the BlackBerry PlayBook also such a sweet match?
 If you ask RIM, the answer is a firm, definitive "yes."

 The BlackBerry maker just confirmed the age-old rumors - it's announced that the upcoming QNX-based PlayBook tablet will support Android apps.
+There are, however, certain limitations - while the process doesn't sound overly complicated, developers of existing Android apps will need to put some work in to porting their software over, namely "repackaging, code signing, and submitting" it to the BlackBerry App World.
 Read More

 As we previously reported, Oracle America has filed suit against Google for (primarily) patent infringement.
 If you're not familiar with the case, I'll quickly summarize.